 Rank (Minimum two years service in post)

-Chief Superintendent/Superintendent - up to 3 modules from:
+Chief Superintendent/Superintendent - up to 60 credits.

 The course will be delivered online and will feature 2 hours of learning per module, per week and one hour of live Q&A/Discussion forum with the Module Leader.